Wednesday, July 3, 2013

 I flew to Australia where I am a permanent citizen as well.
 I started cricket coaching there.
 I have taken proper coaching and training in Australia.
 I am never lost from cricket.
 I am still with cricket.

 Aminul Islam: Definitely we need to start such programs and continue it.
 Again, our wickets must be encouraging ones for the pace bowlers as well.
-Then there should be a strategy to build fast bowlers – fitness regime and proper diet.
+Then there should be a strategy to build fast bowlers – a fitness regime and proper diet.

-CS: What sort of strategy does Bangladesh need to do well in Test cricket?
+Fenomeno: What sort of strategy does Bangladesh need to do well in Test cricket?

 Aminul Islam: Every Test-playing nation has a specific strategy to do well in Test cricket.
 You need to gain confidence by doing well at home.
 You need bowlers to take twenty wickets and batsmen to score consistently.
 Look at India and Sri Lanka.